What is a Packaged Bank Account?

 How long is my policy going to run for?

-If you still have a packaged bank account when you make your claim and your complaint is successful, you should expect to have the account downgraded to a fee free account.
+If you still have a packaged bank account when you make your claim it is possible that the bank will downgrade it to a fee free account.
 In this case the insurance and non-insurance benefits would be removed from the account (you may have to consider purchasing separate insurances if they are needed).
 The packaged account may not always be downgraded, you may have to make the decision as to whether or not you wish to remain on a fee-paying account.

 The bank account provider has an obligation to treat all its customers fairly.
 Making this complaint will not affect your relationship with the bank, nor will it affect your credit rating.